SmolakK/FARMWISE-API/evaluation/README.md

 ### 3. Quality-assessment overhead

-The scaling base request is run 10 times with quality assessment off and 10 times with assessment and report persistence on (the server's default), after one warm-up per mode, in shuffled order.
+The largest request of the spatial-extent sweep (3° box, S2 level 10, 7 days, Met Éireann only) is run 10 times with quality assessment off and 10 times with assessment and report persistence on (the server's default), after one warm-up per mode, in shuffled order.
+A large request is used because on a small one the assessment cost was indistinguishable from run-to-run noise.
 This quantifies quality-control overhead independently of the scaling results.

 ### 4. Coverage pre-check